Table of Content

 The outskirts of Rangat have beautiful attractions that offer experiences that will appeal mostly to nature lovers and adventure junkies.

-Murichdera is a rocky mountainous terrain opposite Aamkunj Bay and perfect for a trek.
+Murichdera is a rocky mountainous terrain opposite Aamkunj Beach and perfect for a trek.
 In the midst of Panchawati hills, there is a small waterfall to be found but is best visited during the rainy season.

 For all botany enthusiasts, there are numerous plantations and agriculture farms where one can see how spices or even coffee are being grown.
 Of course, then there are the evergreen mangrove creeks and forests with exotic flora and fauna.
 These are ideal for bird watching.